JuliAne/easteasteast/README.md

 - PHP 5.4 or better
 - Drupal version 7.x (https://www.drupal.org/download) with "CKeditor"-module being installed
 - Imagick
-- MySQL/MariaDB
+- MySQL/MariaDB supporting datetime-fields and -actions (e.g. NOW())

 ### Installation via git:

-Within your local drupal-copy, clone this repo to '/sites/all/'.
-The module & theme will now be managable in the backend.
+Within your local Drupal-copy, clone this repo to 'sites/all/'.
+The module & theme will now be manageable from within Drupal's backend.

 ### aae_theme

 #### Installation via (S)FTP

-- Copy "themes/aaa_theme" to "/drupal/sites/all/themes"
+- Copy "themes/aaa_theme" to "drupal/sites/all/themes"
 - Login to your Drupal-backend
 - Navigate to "Appearence", select "AAE Theme" and click "Enable and set default“ to activate the theme.